bwaldon/afs_experiment/README.md

 # How it works

 A PHP script (`collectdata.php`) collects a participant's data and saves their results as a .txt file on your web server.
-Participants are also provided a participation code which is identical to the name of their results file.
-To claim compensation, participants enter this code on, e.g., MTurk or Prolific Academic.
+Participants are also provided a participation code which is identical to the name of their results file (it's also stored in `participant_codes.txt`).
+To claim compensation, participants enter their participation code on, e.g., MTurk or Prolific Academic.

 # Instructions